Patricia Bath

-Patricia Era Bath (November 4, 1942 - May 30, 2019) was an American ophthalmologist and humanitarian.
-She became the first female member of the Jules Stein Eye Institute, the first woman to lead a post-graduate training program in ophthalmology, and the first woman elected to the honorary staff of the UCLA Medical Center.
+Patricia Era Bath (November 4, 1942 - May 30, 2019) was an African American ophthalmologist and humanitarian, known for championing a community-focused approach to eye care and for innovations in cataract surgery.
+She became the first woman to lead a postgraduate training program in ophthalmology, and the first woman elected to the honorary staff of the UCLA Medical Center.
 Bath was the first African-American to serve as a resident in ophthalmology at New York University.
 She was also the first African-American woman to serve on staff as a surgeon at the UCLA Medical Center.
-Bath was the first African-American woman doctor to receive a patent for a medical purpose.
-A holder of five patents, She founded the non-profit American Institute for the Prevention of Blindness in Washington, D.C.